sgodfrey66/Polls_and_press/part_03/readme.md

 We will use your progress report as a leaping off point for a deep 1:1 with a member of the instructional staff.
 The best use of your time is to really flesh out this document so that your remaining time here can be most productive.

-After you submit this document no later than *end of day, March 29, 2018*.
+After you submit this document no later than *end of day, July 2, 2018*.

 ## Necessary Deliverables / Submission

-- Your progress report (touching on the points above) submitted no later than *end of day, March 29, 2018* on [this form](https://goo.gl/forms/TqJ6ZrrAuJ5A3HWB3).
+- Your progress report (touching on the points above) submitted no later than *end of day, July 2, 2018* on [this form](https://goo.gl/forms/TqJ6ZrrAuJ5A3HWB3).